 In this article we’re going to dig further into the differences between Fitbit and Garmin watches, and look at most of the models you may want to consider buying.

 Garmin has a vast number of models available, with various niche watches to suit different sporting styles.
 Fitbit, on the other hand, is much more straightforward.

 Up at the top of Fitbit’s range we have the recently released Fitbit Sense 2, a $299/£269 watch with maxed-out features.
 The Fitbit Charge 5 is a mid-range offering from the company with a smaller screen.
 Further down the line we have the Fitbit Luxe and Fitbit Inspire bands.

-The Forerunner series (which includes their latest model, the Garmin Forerunner 955 (opens in new tab)) offers enthusiast-grade features for less money.
+The Forerunner series (which includes one of their latest models, the Garmin Forerunner 955) offers enthusiast-grade features for less money.

 Garmin’s mid-range Instinct watches are aimed at outdoorsy folks, and offer excellent battery life but a more basic, if very clear, display.

 The Garmin Venu models are the closest to Fitbit’s smartwatch-style models.
 You get OLED screens, slicker-looking designs, but the battery doesn’t last as long as some others.

 The Garmin Vivoactive combines a more casual appearance with an MIP screen, which only gets clearer out in bright sunlight.
 And down towards the bottom of the range, casual tracking lines include the Vivosmart and Vivomove.

 There's bound to be something that will appeal to you in the Garmin range, as there are so many options to choose from.
 But if you're after a leaner range of models (and a cheaper, more straightforward watch) you might prefer a Fitbit model.